-2. If the magistrate finds that the person does not meet the criteria for temporary detention and the employee or designee of the community services board or the certified evaluator has recommended that referral to a community-based outpatient stabilization program for voluntary treatment would be appropriate, the magistrate shall order that the person be provided with such referral.
+2. If the magistrate finds that the person does not meet the criteria for temporary detention and the employee or designee of the community services board or the certified evaluator has recommended that referral to a community-based outpatient stabilization program for voluntary treatment would be appropriate, the employee or designee of the community services board or the certified evaluator shall provide the person with such referral.